-To learn more, check out the guide for the audit logging for SSH and Kubernetes
+To learn more, check out the guide for the audit logging for the supported protocols.

-Teleport allows users to access devices running anywhere in the world, i.e. on 3rd party networks or via a cellular connection.
-Examples of this include self-driving vehicles, retail locations, or medical hardware.
+Teleport allows users to access resources running on devices that are located anywhere in the world, for example devices on 3rd party networks or via a cellular connection.
+Examples of this include self-driving vehicles, network equipment, retail locations, medical devices, etc.

 Reverse tunnels enable Teleport users to:

 - Access Kubernetes clusters located on edge or IoT platforms.